mia-platform/documentation/docs/console/console-extensibility/registration.md

 - `tenantId`: insert the tenant ID of the Company that will own the new extension

 **Body Params**
+- `extensionId`: this field should be empty when creating an extension.
+It is required to edit a extension already registered (see [here](#edit-registered-extension) for more info)
 - `name` (_required_): provide the name of your extension
 - `contexts` (_required_): declare in which contexts the extension can be activated.
 The selectable values are Company and Project.
 - `description`: provide a brief description of the extension